Lawsuit Investigation: Jeep, Dodge Heating & AC Problems

 - What's Going On?

-- Attorneys are investigating whether a manufacturing defect has led to heating and cooling problems in these vehicles.
+- Attorneys are investigating whether a defect has led to heating and cooling problems in these vehicles.
 If so, they may be able to help people get back the money they spent on repairs through a class action lawsuit.

 What’s Believed to Be the Problem with the AC and Heaters?